Skip to Main Content

 Now is the time to get rid of the slums and ghettos of Chicago.
 Now is the time to make justice a reality all over this nation.
 Now is the time.

-Since the 1966 open housing marches in Chicago, Dr. Martin Luther King Jr.'s name was closely linked with fair housing legislation.
-From 1966-1967, Congress regularly considered a national fair housing bill but failed to garner majority support for its passage.
-Senators Edward Brooke and Edward Kennedy argued deeply for the passage of this legislation.
+Since the 1966 open housing marches in Chicago, Dr. Martin Luther King Jr.'s name has been closely linked with fair housing legislation.
+From 1966 to 1967, Congress regularly considered a national fair housing bill but failed to garner majority support for its passage.
+Senators Edward Brooke and Edward Kennedy argued deeply for the enactment of this legislation.
 In particular, Senator Brooke, the first African-American ever to be elected to the Senate by popular vote, spoke personally of his return from World War II and his inability to provide a home of his choice for his new family because of his race.

 Things changed following the assignment of Dr. King on April 4, 1968.
 President Lyndon B. Johnson leveraged this national tragedy to demand the bill's immediate Congressional approval.
 President Johnson viewed the Fair Housing Act as a fitting memorial to Dr. King's life work and wished to have the Act passed before Dr. King's funeral in Atlanta.
 The Fair Housing Act expanded on the Civil Rights Act of 1964 to prohibit discrimination concerning the sale, rental, and financing of housing based on race, color, religion, and national origin.
 Subsequent amendments in 1974 and 1988 added gender, disability, and familial status as protected classes.